 You’ll need a good or excellent credit score to get approved for the Wells Fargo Platinum’s long introductory APR offer.
 If you don’t qualify yet, learn a few simple steps to improve your score and snag this card.

-The Wells Fargo Reflect℠ Card is a popular card to use for balance transfers, thanks to its up to 21-month 0% introductory APR.
-To use this card to tackle your credit card debt, though, you’ll need to make sure you have a high enough credit score to qualify.
+The Wells Fargo Reflect℠ Card is a popular card to use for balance transfers, thanks to its generous introductory APR.
+However, to use this card to tackle your credit card debt, you’ll need to make sure you have a high enough credit score to qualify.

 Are you considering applying for the Wells Fargo Reflect, either for a balance transfer or simply day-to-day spending?
 Keep reading to learn what credit score you need to get the Wells Fargo Reflect card, how you can improve your credit score to qualify and what to do if your application for the Wells Fargo Reflect is denied.